tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作/上传对象_intl_en.md

 ### Querying uploaded parts

-This API is used to query the uploaded parts of a multipart upload.
+This API (`List Parts`) is used to query the uploaded parts of a multipart upload.

 #### Method prototype